 - Difficulty breathing

-There is no first aid for vaccination reaction.
+There is no first aid for a vaccination reaction.
 Consider this an emergency and take your dog to the vet immediately, even if it is a mild reaction.
-That way your vet can both record it on his notes to be aware of in future vaccinations and also report it to vaccine manufacturer and federal overseeing body.
-Remind your vet in the future of his reaction, and especially let any veterinarian who is not your regular vet know about the reaction.
+That way your vet can both record it on his or her notes to be aware of in future vaccinations and report it to vaccine manufacturer and federal overseeing body.
+Remind your vet in the future of your dog's reaction, and especially let any veterinarian who is not your regular vet know about the reaction.

 Signs of Delayed Reactions

 Each vaccination may have specific signs of reactions.
 There are severe reactions (Type I) that typically occur within hours to days after vaccination and also delayed reactions.

 The delayed reactions are not so clear.
 That’s because they may start within a week but can last much longer.
 Other times they only show up weeks later.
 These delayed reactions remain controversial as to whether there is a direct link to the rabies vaccine.